Tee6/Flopodoro/README.md

 ## Installation

-Download the "flopodoro Setup 1.0.0.exe" File in the Release Tab on the right of this Github Page and install the App.
+Download the newest ".exe" File in the Release Tab on the right of this Github Page and install the App.